aliclark/the_wooden_sword/Physicalist Consciousness.md

 I think that non-dualist and non-functional explanations are best for describing how a brain might be the direct experiencer of conscious experience.
 The candidates that I'm aware fitting best would be Biological Naturalism and/or Cosmopsychism and/or Orchestrated objective reduction.

-The contribution of this discussion (and my earlier discussions) is provide supporting arguments as to why these 3 theories, of the half-dozen or more major theories, should be the ones to lend most credence to.
+The aim of this discussion (and my earlier discussions) is provide supporting arguments as to why these 3 theories, of the half-dozen or more major theories, should be the ones to lend most credence to.
 But it still remains for proponents of the theories to gain the definitive success.

 - - -